Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 - Client & server - fully functional demo
 - Everyone can write Javascript

 ^With Meteor so many things we used to worry about are a thing of the past.
 Like using grunt to watch a folder and compile your less files.
 Or having to reload the page after you change a file.

-But also basic front end stuff like the glue or boilerplate you always have to write to send data to the server, or do form validation, etc. It's like programming in the future.
+^But also basic front end stuff like the glue or boilerplate you always have to write to send data to the server, or do form validation, etc. It's like programming in the future.
 On top of that, since the whole stack - client, server, and database - is in Javascript, basically anyone can join the team at any time.
 There's barely any